directus/directus/docs/guides/sdk/getting-started.md

 #### The `URL` API

-This API is shipped in almost every runtime, but for example `react-native` does require a polyfill for the SDK to work.
+This API is shipped with almost every modern runtime.
+However, there are exceptions, like `react-native`, that require a polyfill for the SDK to work.

 - [`url-polyfill`](https://github.com/lifaon74/url-polyfill)
 - [`react-native-url-polyfill`](https://www.npmjs.com/package/react-native-url-polyfill)